This article was originally posted in August 2018 and was updated in August 2019.

 5) They can do everything faster and better.

-Visibility is about head office, regional and store teams being able to collaborate, communicate and use procedures that minimise time spent on things that don't drive results.
+Visibility is about head office, regional and store teams being able to collaborate, communicate and use procedures that minimize time spent on things that don't drive results.

 Visibility leads to agility because when head office knows why stores struggle, they can give stores the tools they need for success.